Friends of Grasslands regular activities include:

 Well!
 There is usually plenty to be done.
 And you might want to try something new, something you haven't done before.
 The general answer is that if you would like to find out more about how to help, then Contact Us and have a talk about it.
 The sorts of things that need doing range from the mundane to the heroic!

-- Pack and post the newsletter - see the calendar for time and place.
+- Pack and post the newsletter.

 - Prepare articles or provide photos for the newsletter or the website.